vara11/mbd-bidw/Session 11/README.md

 ## Session 11

-The topic of this session is **Data Visualization**.
-This repository the content discussed in class:
+The topic of this session is **Dashboards**.
+This repository includes the content discussed in class:

+  - Articles
-  - Tableau Exercises
+  - Exercises
-  - Tableau Examples
+  - Examples
-  - Videos
-  - Data Sets
+  - References

+## Main concepts

+  - What is a dashboard
+  - Elements of a dashboard
+  - How to built a dashboard

 ## How to use this content

   - Download the folder